rich-s-d/C-Sharp-Cheat-Sheets/README.md

 }
 ```
 ## Classes
 A class defines a new type.
 A class makes objects.
 Classes abstract and encapulate.
 Contain state(data type, for example a field definition) and behaviours (methods).
 If calling a class from another project this needs to be added to the .csproj file (dotnet add reference ../path/.../project.csproj).
 An internal class can only be used inside of that project (public can be seen by other projects.
+Constructors can be overloaded (different constructor signatures).
+Readonly fields can be used in constructors and they are a fantastic way to ensure that information that is set at construction can not be changed elsewhere in the program.
 ```
 // class 'Book' with an explicite constructor (as opposed to implicate, which .NET runtime uses by default to construct a class). public class Book